NYUExperimentalPhysics1-2021/LabAnalysis6/README.md

-# Lab Analysis 5 - Rotation due to drive force
+# Lab Analysis 6 - Foucault Precession
-**this assignment is due at 5 PM on Friday De 10**
+**this assignment is due at 5 PM on Friday Dec 16**

-but it **really** should be finished in lab this week.
+but it **really** should be finished in lab/lecture this week.

-To accept this assignment: https://classroom.github.com/a/_CCoTJKw
+To accept this assignment:

 This read me is adapted from [Jeremey Manning's Psych 32 Assignment Hello, World!](github.com/ContextLab/psyc32-hello-world/)

-This is a template repository for **Introductory Experimental Physics Lab Analysis 5**.
-To begin, open (click) the `LabAnalysis5.ipynb` notebook and then click on the blue "Open in Colab" button at the top.
+This is a template repository for **Introductory Experimental Physics Lab Analysis 6**.
+To begin, open (click) the `LabAnalysis6.ipynb` notebook and then click on the blue "Open in Colab" button at the top.
 A new tab or window should open in your browser, displaying the notebook in Google Colaboratory.

 # Setup and submission